 Classic potato rolls, fresh from the oven and made from scratch.
-These are absolute perfection.
+These are absolute perfection and there's no kneading the dough.
 The mashed potatoes add great taste and texture.
 Whether it's for a holiday dinner or your favorite weeknight soup or stew.
 These rolls will be what everybody talks about.

 Ingredients to have on hand